Bearstorm/ha-xmrig-addon/README.md

 Disclaimer

-Mining cryptocurrency can increase power consumption and generate heat.
-Ensure your hardware has adequate cooling.
+Mining cryptocurrency increases power consumption and generates heat.
 Use this add-on at your own risk.